-Residents of Kentucky or those looking to re-locate to Kentucky, have many different options open to them for CRNA training.
+Being a CRNA is great especially if you’re already a resident of Kentucky or looking to relocate to Kentucky, have many different options open to them for CRNA training.
 Murray State University & Baptist Health offers CRNA programs with Doctor of Nursing Practice or M.S.
 Nursing Degrees.
 Texas Wesleyan University offers a distance learning program with a clinical site located in Edgewood, Kentucky.
 In addition to those schools located in Kentucky, there are also CRNA schools located in states neighboring Kentucky including Tennessee, Ohio, and Illinois.
 If you are interested in becoming a CRNA and live in Kentucky, this article will assist you with researching your options for schooling and will also provide information that may be beneficial as you consider your potential career as a Kentucky CRNA.

 Kentucky CRNA Certification and Education